 THIS SITE PROMOTES FUN JAZZ!

 Excerpts from and links to album reviews of rather boisterous jazz albums.
-Artist info links at: Wikipedia; website; Discogs; Bandcamp as available.
-Links to the full album on: basic/free YouTube; subscription Spotify; purchase download Bandcamp.
+Artist and album info links at: Wikipedia; website; Discogs; Bandcamp; Allmusic, as available/worthwhile.
+Links to the full album on: basic/free YouTube; subscription Spotify; purchase download Bandcamp, as available.
 Check your favorite service.
 Please enjoy!

 Showing posts with label leader: trombone.
 Show all posts